Editor’s note: This interview of James Shore was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 Work is never going to be the same again.

 2020 has seen work undergo transformative change due to remote working setups adopted across the globe.
-For many organizations, the focus in 2020 was to survive, which meant that achieving agility would have to be set aside in order to prioritize new business processes and operations.
+For many organisations, the focus in 2020 was to survive, which meant that achieving agility would have to be set aside in order to prioritise new business processes and operations.

 However, one could argue that the same agility can be achieved despite our work-from-home setups.